MISSION

 HISTORY

-Arte Américas was founded in 1987 as a 501C3 nonprofit organization by Nancy Márquez, F. John Sierra, and Lilia Gonzáles Chávez, who sought to create a space dedicated to the rich tapestry of Latinx arts and cultures that were largely overlooked by local art institutions of the time.
+Arte Américas was founded in 1987 as a 501(c)(3) nonprofit organization by Nancy Márquez, F. John Sierra, and Lilia Gonzáles Chávez, who sought to create a space dedicated to the rich tapestry of Latinx arts and cultures that were largely overlooked by local art institutions of the time.

 OUR BUILDING

 At first, Arte Américas operated out of a store front office at the Warnors Theater in Downtown Fresno.
-In 1995, with funds obtained through a Community Block Development Grant from the City of Fresno, ARTE purchased its current building on Van Ness Ave from Bank of America.
+In 1995, with funds obtained through a Community Block Development Grant from the City of Fresno, Arte purchased its current building on Van Ness Ave from Bank of America.

 EXCITING CHANGES AT ARTE!

 We are excited to embark on this journey and look forward to the positive impact it will have on our city, valley, and beyond.
 Thank you for your continued support as we move forward with this transformative project.
-Construction is estimated to begin in June 2025.